uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

     Dimensionality reduction
-        A problem of transforming a set of :capterm:`feature vectors <feature vector>` from a high-dimensional space into a low-dimensional space retaining meaningful properties of the original feature vectors
+        A problem of transforming a set of :capterm:`feature vectors <feature vector>` from a high-dimensional space into a low-dimensional space while retaining meaningful properties of the original feature vectors.

     Feature
         A particular property or quality of a real object or an event.
 Has a